amirlh/csil-soar-benchmark/README.md

 # CSIL and IL-SOAR — imitation learning benchmark

 EE-568 Reinforcement Learning project (Amir Lahlou, EPFL).
-Paper-faithful reimplementation of CSIL and IL-SOAR, benchmarked across expert-demonstration budgets on Gymnasium control tasks.
+Reimplementation of CSIL and IL-SOAR following the original papers, benchmarked across expert-demonstration budgets on Gymnasium control tasks.
 This repository contains the CSIL + IL-SOAR portion of the joint course report.

 ## Contents